SULSA – RHEINLAND-PFALZ COLLABORATION FUNDING

 Eligibility and Conditions

-• The lead applicant must be a PhD student or Postdoctoral Researcher at a SULSA university or institute.
-Proposals must include at least 1 co-applicant from an institute or university within the RLP state of Germany.
-The co-applicant can either be a) a PhD student or postdoctoral researcher who will take part in a bilateral exchange or b) the supervisor hosting the lead applicant.
+• The Germany-based applicant must be a registered PhD student or contracted Postdoctoral Researcher at a university or research institute in Rheinland-Pfalz.
+This applicant can either be a) a PhD student or postdoctoral researcher who will take part in a bilateral exchange or b) the supervisor hosting the lead applicant.

-• The contracts/studentships of all applicants must be valid for the duration of the research project
+• The contracts/studentships of all applicants must be valid for the duration of project

 • Funding can be used for